Last updated on December 7th, 2021

 Vitamin B12 (cobalamin)

 Vitamin B12 is involved in the synthesis of neurotransmitters and has been shown to delay the onset of dementia.
 Vitamin B12 deficiency can contribute to neurological disorders including memory loss, nerve injury, pain, depression, and cognitive decline.
 It has also been shown to improve cognition and language function in those with cognitive disorders.
 Vitamin B12 is found in foods of animal origin only, such as red meat, poultry, fish, dairy foods and eggs.
-Gut bacteria do make some vitamin B12 for a period of time after someone starts eating in a vegan way, however, supplementation is usually important for those who follow a vegan lifestyle long-term, as they are at increased risk of deficiency due to a lack of dietary sources of B12.
+Supplementation (or regular intake of B12-fortified foods) is important for those who follow a vegan lifestyle long-term, to prevent deficiency.